twilio/twilio-cli-core/README.md

 ### Config

-Manages the CLI configuration options, such as Twilio projects and credentials.
+Manages the CLI configuration options, such as Twilio profiles and credentials.

 ### Logger